Conformal blocks, parahoric torsors and Borel-Weil-Bott: Introduction

 Let $G$ be an {\em almost simple, simply-connected} connected group scheme over $k$.
-Let $X$ be a smooth projective curve over $k$ with function field $k(X)$ and let $\cG$ be a smooth, affine, connected group scheme over $X$ such that its generic fibre $\cG_{k(X)}$ is {\em absolutely simple, simply connected and splits over a tamely ramified extension}.
-We wished to provide provide transparent strategies towards the computation of the cohomology of the space of sections of all line bundles and evaluation vector bundles on the moduli stack $\cM(\cG)$ of torsors on the curve $X$ under a Bruhat-Tits group scheme $\cG$.
+Let $X$ be a smooth projective curve over $k$ with function field $k(X)$ and let $\cG$ be a smooth, affine, connected group scheme over $X$ such that its generic fibre $\cG_{k(X)}$ is {\em absolutely simple, semisimple, simply connected and splits over a tamely ramified extension}.
+We call such group schemes {\it tamely split}.
+We wished to provide transparent strategies towards the computation of the cohomology of the space of sections of all line bundles and evaluation vector bundles on the moduli stack $\cM(\cG)$ of torsors on the curve $X$ under a Bruhat--Tits group scheme $\cG$.

-From Section \S6 onwards, the field $k$ as we mentioned above is of characteristic $0$. {\em We first prove a conjecture of Pappas-Rapoport \cite[3.7]{pr}}.
-It is essentially gotten by a piecing together of classically known facts woven into the new perspective of Hecke correspondences.
-It then becomes an observation.
-The Verlinde isomorphism and subsequently the propagation of vacua are derived as corollaries.
+By piecing together classically known facts under the new perspective of Hecke correspondences, we prove a conjecture of Pappas-Rapoport \cite[3.7]{pr} in Theorem \ref{papparappa1}.
+The proof is essentially an observation.
+The propagation of vacua and subsequently the Verlinde isomorphism for the space of global sections for line bundles on $\cM_X(\cG)$ mentioned in \cite[8.2]{pr2024} are deduced in Theorem \ref{propofvacua} and Corollary \ref{thmE}.

 The classical theory of conformal blocks was enunciated over three decades ago by Tsuchiya-Ueno-Yamada \cite{tuy}, Beilinson-Schechtman \cite{besc}, Faltings \cite{faltings}, Beauville \cite{beau}, Laszlo, Sorger \cite{ls} and several others.
 Our goal is to take up some basic features of these works and view them in the setting of parahoric torsors.
-In this spirit, we also approached the basic papers of Teleman \cite{telemanfusion},\cite{telemanverlinde} and \cite{bwb}, on higher cohomologies of vector bundles on moduli stacks.
-We primarily rely on the papers cited above.
+In this spirit, we also approached the basic articles of Teleman \cite{telemanfusion}, \cite{telemanverlinde} and \cite{bwb}, on higher cohomologies of vector bundles on moduli stacks.
+We primarily rely on the articles cited above.
 Building on the basic computations in \cite{faltings} and \cite{bwb}, we go on to make some remarks on {\tt BWB} type results of Teleman \cite{bwb}.